Gabby Petito Case: FBI Swarms Fiancé Brian Laundrie's Florida Home - E! Online

 The FBI have turned their attention to Brian Laundrie's family.

 Just one day after authorities uncovered a body believed to his missing fiancé Gabby Petito, the Tampa branch of the FBI swarmed the Laundrie home in North Port, Fla., where the couple lived alongside Brian's parents.
 "The #FBI is executing a court-authorized search warrant today at the Laundrie residence," read a Sept.
 20 tweet from FBI Tampa's official account.
 "No further details can be provided since this is an active and ongoing investigation."
+At this time, police have not stated that Brian or anyone in his family is a suspect.

 Gabby and Brian embarked on a cross-country trip in June and her family was last in contact with her in late August, according to the North Port Police Department.
 She was reported missing on Sept.
 11, 10 days after Laundrie returned home without her on Sept.
 1.